Report an Outage

 Electricity Rate Guide

 Electric rates are for comparison purposes only and are subject to change without notice.
-Customer pricing will be final only after singing an electric provider’s service agreement.
+Customer pricing will be final only after signing an electric provider’s service agreement.
 Not all of the cities in our service areas have electric choices and our pricing is based on area rates.

 The average price per kWh is displayed for each of our retail electric providers and is based on 1,000 kWh per month usage.
 It is inclusive of fixed and variable local charges.
 The price disclosed for each retail electric provider is an example based on average usage patterns.
 Your actual average price for electric service will vary according to your actual electricity usage.

 All of the rates are gathered from the “Electricity Facts Label” of each retail electric provider.
 Please note that electricity service offers can be fixed or variable and that a variable rate may change throughout your contract.
-A fixed rate, however, is guaranteed for the term of a contract.
+A fixed-rate, however, is guaranteed for the term of a contract.